 You can even opt for adventure activities such as mountain biking and zip-lining.
 The Sacred Valley is home to the longest zip-line in Peru.

-While it is more rewarding to spend more time exploring at a more leisurely pace, A one-day whistle-stop tour of the most important sites may be the only option for those pushed for time.
-A typical tour may be, Market at Písac (but not the ruins) – Lunch at Urubamba – Visit to Ollantaytambo – stop at Chinchero.
-A variation might include a visit to the Písac ruins but less time at the market.
+While it is more rewarding to spend more time exploring at a more leisurely pace, a one-day whistle-stop tour of the most important sites may be the only option for those pushed for time.
+A typical tour itinerary will start with a market visit at Písac (but not the ruins) followed by lunch at Urubamba.
+The day will then continue with a visit to Ollantaytambo with a final stop at Chinchero.
+A variation might include a visit to the Písac ruins but with less time at the market.

-- The Sacred Valley is a popular area for tourists and shouldn’t be too dangerous as long as you use common sense.
+- Be aware of pickpockets.
+The Sacred Valley is a popular area for tourists and shouldn’t be too dangerous as long as you use common sense.
 The most common danger is from pickpockets.

-- At high altitude, temperatures are often very low and you should ensure you have the proper clothing and equipment.
+- Be prepared for both cold weather.
+At high altitudes, temperatures can drop very low and you should ensure you have the proper clothing and equipment.
+Check out our complete guide on the best time to visit Peru to know more about Peru's climate.

 There is much more to the region than just the Inca Trail and Machu Picchu and a more comprehensive Sacred Valley tour will reveal a wealth of lesser-known Inca sites, picturesque mountain scenery and colourful local cultures for those who make the time.